dlcs/protagonist/docs/rfcs/001-thumbnails.md

 }
 ```

-All the thumbs might be in "o" for "open", or all in "a" for "authed", or a mixture as above.
+All the thumbs might be in "o" for "open", or all in "a" for "auth", or a mixture as above.

-While other services like PDF generation might use thumbnails from either `/open` or `/authed`, the thumbnail service can only use the thumbs in `/open`, it's not able to proxy anything that isn't in there.
+While other services like PDF generation might use thumbnails from either `/open` or `/auth`, the thumbnail service can only use the thumbs in `/open`, it's not able to proxy anything that isn't in there.

 Given this information, and the cached thumbnail policy, we can handle these requests by determining the larger of width and height (let this be nnn) and serving /open/nnn.jpg: